‘Be a role model’: Demetrious Johnson, former NFL player and local philanthropist, remembered at public memorial

-Bennie Gilliam-Williams wipes a tear from his eye as he listens to a speaker during the memorial service and celebration of Demetrious Johnson at Chaifetz Arena in St. Louis on Monday, Jan.
+Bennie Gilliam-Williams wipes a tear during the memorial service and celebration of Demetrious Johnson at Chaifetz Arena in St. Louis on Monday, Jan.
 2, 2023.
 Gilliam-Williams says Johnson was a mentor to him since he was in high school.
 Photo by David Carson, dcarson@post-dispatch.com

 David Carson, Post-Dispatch